ethanstrominger/event-finder-plus-ui/planning_docs/tasks.md

 1. [ ] STORIES.md
 2. [ ] New - let user keep adding new

+1. [ ] Completely hide message bar rather than set text to blank
-1. [ ] Rename back-to-calendar-button to back-to-calendars-button
+2. [ ] Rename back-to-calendar-button to back-to-calendars-button
 2. [ ] Fix back on change password so it does not requery calendars
 2. [ ] Hide buttons when signing in and signing up and add back button
 2. [ ] Add more detail to error message, if possible.
 Investigate response